AI Use Cases/Software

 Your team spots churn signals

-Software companies deploying this system typically see 20-30% improvements in pipeline conversion rates within the first 90 days, driven by cleaner forecasting data and faster deal progression visibility.
-Sales reps recover 15-20 hours per month previously spent on manual data entry, which translates directly to additional prospecting and closing time.
-Your CRM data quality improves measurably - account deduplication, complete opportunity records, and consistent field population - which makes your ARR and MRR forecasts reliable enough that leadership stops requesting manual audits.
-Net revenue retention (NRR) improves by 5-15% as your team spots churn signals earlier and identifies expansion opportunities in technical customer data that were previously invisible.
+The numbers below are scoping targets, stated as assumptions - not observed results.
+Every engagement starts by measuring your actual baseline.
+Software companies deploying this system typically target 20-30% improvements in pipeline conversion within the first 90 days, driven by cleaner forecasting data and faster deal progression visibility.
+Reps are scoped to recover 15-20 hours per month from manual data entry - hours that go straight back into prospecting and closing.
+CRM data quality improves in ways you can see: account deduplication, complete opportunity records, consistent field population - enough that leadership stops ordering manual pipeline audits.
+Net revenue retention is targeted to improve 5-15% as your team spots churn signals earlier and finds expansion opportunities buried in technical customer data.

 Target Scope